KustoszApp/docs/source/installation/vps-installer.md

 Kustosz needs at least 256 MiB of memory.

-Installer must be run on Linux machine and it needs to connect with the machine where Kustosz will be installed.
+Installer must be run on Linux machine and it needs to connect to the machine where Kustosz will be installed.
 You can run the installer on the machine where Kustosz will be running.

 You need superuser (root) access to machine where Kustosz is installed.
 You can configure installer to skip steps that require elevated permissions.